bob-friedman/data-sarscov2-genomes/reports/README.md

 2.  **Temporal Dynamics:** How can we visualize evolutionary events in real-time?
 This is addressed by tracking the frequency of two key mutations over time within the JN.1 lineage: the lineage-defining `L455S` mutation and the emerging `F456L` mutation.

-The findings are summarized in two reports located in this directory.
+The findings are summarized in two of the reports located in this directory.
+Other reports are also archived here.

 ## Repository Structure